 Many Years From Now, Barry Miles

 George Harrison did not take part in the recording.
-Beginning at 7pm on 16 September 1968 and finishing at 3am the following morning, McCartney, Lennon and Starr recorded the song, with a number of ad-libs as the session progressed.
+Beginning at 7pm on 16 September 1968 and finishing at 3am the following morning, Paul McCartney, John Lennon, and Ringo Starr recorded the song, plus a number of ad-libs as the session progressed.

 If the songs recorded were unusual, the instrumentation was no less so.
 McCartney was on familiar ground, playing acoustic guitar and singing.
-Lennon, meanwhile, kept time by beating wood blocks known as skulls, and Starr played other percussion instruments: bongos, maracas and cymbals.
+Lennon, however, kept time by beating wood blocks known as skulls, and Starr played other percussion instruments: bongos, maracas and cymbals.